 Most Floridians have a Class E - Operator’s License.
-For detailed information on each kind of license issued in Florida, click License/ID Card from the menu on the right.
+Read detailed information on each kind of license issued in Florida by clicking here.

 Para información en español sobre licencias de conducir y vehículos, oprima aqui.